amgadfikry/alx-backend-storage/0x00-MySQL_Advanced/README.md

 - The view need_meeting should return all students name when:
 - They score are under (strict) to 80
 - AND no last_meeting date OR more than a month

+#### 100-average_weighted_score.sql
+Write a SQL script that creates a stored procedure ComputeAverageWeightedScoreForUser that computes and store the average weighted score for a student.
+Requirements:
+- Procedure ComputeAverageScoreForUser is taking 1 input:
+- user_id, a users.id value (you can assume user_id is linked to an existing users)

+#### 101-average_weighted_score.sql
+Write a SQL script that creates a stored procedure ComputeAverageWeightedScoreForUsers that computes and store the average weighted score for all students.
+Requirements:
+- Procedure ComputeAverageWeightedScoreForUsers is not taking any input.